SoDOOManiac/So-Doom/README.md

 **Changes pulled from Crispy Doom**

- * Widescreen rendering is now disabled in case of disabled aspect ratio correction, as SoDOOMmaniac proved it made no sense.
+ * Widescreen rendering is now disabled in case of disabled aspect ratio correction, as SoDOOManiac proved it made no sense.
  * The obtrusive MAP/WAD automap text widget is not drawn anymore in widescreen mode, thanks to plumsinus.
  * Horizontal coordinates of automap markers in widescreen mode have been fixed, thanks unerxai from Doomworld forums.
  * Fix for GUS emulation in presence of midiproc.exe has been pulled from Chocolate Doom, whereto it was contributed by JNechaevsky.